 Using the pipeline of DDPMs allows us to impose conditioning on our input space.
+Throughout training, the model is already conditioned on the timestep, $t$.
+This conditioning is crucial, as it informs the neural network of the noise level present in the input image, $x_{t}$.
+The network learns a single function, $\epsilon_{\theta}(x_{t},t)$, which is trained to predict the noise component, $\epsilon$, from a noised image, $x_{t}$, at any given timestep, $t$.
+The characteristics of the noise to be removed differ substantially between a timestep close to $T$ (where the image is almost pure noise) and a timestep close to $0$ (where the image is almost fully reconstructed).
+Providing $t$ as an input allows the single network to adapt its predictions accordingly.

-Throughout training, the model is already conditioned on $t$.
-Due to the cosine scheduler discussed previously, the model will alter an image very differently at a timestep close to $T$, where the image is still very noisy, than when the image is close to timestep $0$ and near completion.
-However, we are not limited to only conditioning by timestep, often multiple parameters are provided alongside each image.
-Typically, this is in respect to 'class-conditioning', where users can tune the expected output of the diffusion model to a specific class or category \citep{radford2021learning,zhang2023adding}.
-By providing an embedding space during training, the model learns not only the dynamics of the noise but the inherent differences of noise and non-noise pixel values for each of the representations.
+However, we are not limited to only conditioning by timestep; often, multiple parameters are provided alongside each image.
+Typically, this is to allow `class-conditioning', whereby users can tune the expected output of the diffusion model to a specific class or category \citep{radford2021learning,zhang2023adding}.
+By providing an embedding space during training, the model can learn not only the dynamics of the noise but also the inherent differences between noise and non-noise pixel values for each of the class representations.
 This conditioning provides small nudges to the random walk, guiding the denoising to the respective population of the class.
 Providing rich representations to the model has led to the impressive text-to-image capabilities of popular diffusion-based implementations, such as Dall-E \citep{ramesh2022hierarchical} or Imagen \citep{saharia2022photorealistic}.

 This type of conditioning allows the user to direct the image generation to a particular class or style of image.
-However, with the possibility of complex prompts and classes, it may be difficult to know exactly what the output image will look like.
-Furthermore, with diffusion's ability to cover large areas of the search space, a repeat sample of the same prompt is likely to produce an image very different from the first, even if the generated image belongs to the requested class.
-This is due to the one-to-many relationship between classes/prompts and their subsequent generated outputs.
+However, with diffusion's ability to cover large areas of the search space, a repeat sample of the same prompt will likely produce an image very different from the first, even if the generated image belongs to the requested class.
+Even with the possibility of detailed prompts and refined classes, which can guide the generation towards a narrower or more specific region of the learned space, it may be difficult to know exactly what the output image will look like.
+This is due to the one-to-many relationship between classes or prompts and their subsequent generated outputs.